niklasbuschmann/contrast/README.md

 ## Overview
 This project is about building my personal site using Github pages.
 In the site, there's subsections for projects, education, experience and programming tidbits, which is used for expressing thoughts that come up during my programming journey.
 I used Jekyll to simplify the website design process.
-Check it out!
+Check it out!!

 ## Link